JabutiPatriota/security_studies/README.md

-# security_studies
-Basic security algorithms from university studies
+Basic algorithms from university studies.